 Also, there’s nothing exceptional about British xenophobia – it’s mirrored across Europe.
 Anywhere there is a history of privately owned press there is constant low level xenophobia, combating this is, in part, what the EU is for.
 There are many millions of French, Belgian, German readers of their DM equivalents and they don’t like FOM either.
-Their elected officials say fuck ‘em, and they are right to.
+Their elected officials say to hell with ‘em, and they are right to.
 Time was ours did the same.

 It isn’t that the EU is an all-encompassing force for good, or that no light shines outside of its borders.
 If we’d never joined, then we’d be fine.
 But we did, and we are inextricably linked to it in literally tens of thousands of ways.

 Practically every law and social provision in the UK passed in the last 25 years has some level of EU involvement.
 We don’t farm, fish, make, destroy, buy or sell but that we do it in some way under an EU aegis.
 Things which the UK did perfectly well on its own before EU membership are now meshed in EU processes; and extricating the UK from these hundreds of treaties and organisations and accommodations will be the slow, expensive and painful work of many decades.